andrewrgoss/andrewrgoss.com/content/about.md

 - The need to come up with a design before starting development (eliminating communication gaps with business team)
 - Top travel photos (my favorites)-->

 Hey, I'm Andrew.
+I'm currently a manager in the Media Systems and Technology team at <a href="http://www.digitaslbi.com/us" target="_blank">DigitasLBi</a>, where we work to achieve three primary things:

+* Business Intelligence Development, where we focus on distilling business rules and workflows, and translating those into code.
+This involves a lot of data modeling work under close coordination with client teams.
+* Automation engineering, wherein we automate common work patterns and tedious data-oriented tasks.
+This frees up our S&A and Media staff to work efficiently and focus their energies on more challenging and interesting problems.
+We monitor all of these  automated tasks using a tool called Bosun.
+* API and Data integration: We work to combine many disparate sources into a holistic view to help our analysts and clients better understand the wealth of information available.

 I've spent most of my career as a consultant at marketing & advertising agencies.
 I've held both business and technical roles in this space while providing services across numerous industries such as finance, food & beverage, higher education, and technology.
 Here are some of the clients I've worked with over the years:

 ![Bank of America](/img/BoA_logo.png "Bank of America")
 ![Correlsense](/img/Correlsense_logo.png "Correlsense")